payu-india/CMS-Chatbot/docs/Offerings/introduction-to-payu-tpv/integrate-payment-link-tpv.md

 ***

-## Step 2: Intermediate Page

-When your customer accesses the payment link and submits the payment details, the backend sends beneficiary details to the prepayment page.
-No action required by the merchant.

-***

-## Step 3: Post Parameters to PayU
+## Step 2: Post Parameters to PayU

 When the customer initiates payment, the backend converts beneficiary details to pipe-separated format and posts to the `_payment` API.